ztrhgf/Powershell_CICD_repository/README.md

 # How code validation works
 - after you commit your changes, pre-commit git hook initiate checks defined in pre-commit.ps1
 - only if all checks are passed, commit will be created and content distributed
+  - checks can stop creation of commit completely, or warn you about possible problems and let you decide, whether to continue

 ## What is validated before commit is created
 - that you are not trying to delete important repository files